Taicanium/Sylver-Ink/README.md

 New notes can be created by entering them in the New Notes textbox near the bottom of the screen.

+At the top of the window is the application's context bar, from which note databases can be opened, closed, deleted, or created.
+Options are also provided for viewing the properties of the current database, and for connecting to networked databases or opening the current database to connections.

-At the top of the screen are two ribbons: The top displays the user's currently open databases; the bottom displays the user's open notes in the current database.
-The user may right-click anywhere on the ribbons or in the main window to display a context menu with options for manipulating the database, deleting the database, or creating a new database.
+Below the context bar are two ribbons: The top displays the user's currently open databases; the bottom displays the user's open notes in the current database.

 Opening a note will create a tiny sticky note window from which the note can be quickly viewed or edited.
 These note windows snap to each other for easy organization, and also provide a "View" button that will open the note in a larger tab within the main window.
 This tab provides access to previous versions of the note, which Sylver Ink saves along with the current version.